Download

 Results({}, dim=None)

-But after calling the run()
+But after calling the run() method, it has

-that are randomly sampled bitstrings from the final
+results that are randomly sampled bitstrings from the final

 state of a state simulation: